ningxie1991/ASE/README.md

 This is a project for the advanced software engineering class at UZH.

-Team: Ning Xie - Yasara peiris - Ali Yassine - Yuchen Zhang
+Team: Yasara Peiris - Ning Xie - Ali Yassine - Yuchen Zhang

 # Overview